HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

 ./bloom.py -h
 ```

+## Static Shapes

+Static Shapes support was added to the model in order to minimize graph recompilations and allow using HPU graphs.
+There are two main sources of dynamicity in Bloom:
+* Varying length of input prompts.
+* Updating KV-cache.

+The first case can be mitigated by padding `input_token_ids` to `max_length` during the first run of the model, when the entire input prompt is presented at once to generate the initial KV-cache.
+It is essential to adjust the `attention_mask` accordingly, ensuring that the extra padding tokens are masked.
+Additionally, this also requires changes in the generation loop to accomodate that logits for next token are not always located at the end of the logits tensor.

+The second case arises from using `torch.cat` to append the newly generated attention to the previous attention values.
+Using concatenation by itself can introduce dynamicity as one of the dimensions increases with each generated token.
+Furthermore, if the initial input prompt was padded, the newly created KV-cache would also be padded.
+Consequently, appending new attention values to the end of the cache becomes unfeasible.
+To solve this, it is necessary to keep track of the current token index and employ `torch.index_*` operations for in-place updates instead of concatenation.

 ### Single-Card Inference Examples

 - Run BLOOM7B1 on Gaudi2, using the FP32 data type, with a maximum length of 32 tokens: